 ToR c) Consider whether any further Industry experts or stakeholders should be invited to participate within the Workgroup to ensure that all potentially affected stakeholders have the opportunity to be represented in the Workgroup.
 Demonstrate what has been done to cover this clearly in the report; and

-Regarding ToR c), a member asked whether the Workgroup consisted of any Interconnector representatives; another member confirmed they represented an interconnector owner.
+Regarding ToR c), a member asked whether the Workgroup consisted of any Interconnector representatives; another member confirmed they represented an Interconnector Owner.

 ToR f) Identify interactions with other Industry related processes dealing with the issue and consider ways in which information should be incorporated.
 Where relevant suggest ways in which these might be taken forward.